cpsamtec/virtuin/docs/documentation.md

   inform the GUI via a rest api, which tasks are able enabled and which statuses should be reset.
 This can be used to ensure a task cannot run until the previous finished successfully.
 Default __user__
-  - **stationCollectionEnvPaths** : an object where the keys are station names (VIRT_STATION_NAME) and the values are a file path to a collection.env on a station.
-  If the current station name matches a key, the corresponding path will be used to read the collection.env.
-The variable VIRT_COLLECTION_ENV_PATH will also be set to this path which is useful to specify where your source files are while developing.
   - **tasks** : list of Task objects.
 Only one task can execute at a time in a group.
     - name : descriptive name of the task
     - description: more information about the function of the task